zakrzewskib/Kevin-s-Coffee-House/README.md

 <a href="https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/">Build Responsive Real-World Websites with HTML and CSS</a> by
 <a href="https://www.udemy.com/user/jonasschmedtmann/">Jonas Schmedtmann</a>.

-* I used photos from https://unsplash.com/, https://www.pexels.com/ and https://www.vecteezy.com/ (one photo (in about section) I had to google using Google Graphics, because I couldn't find it).
+* I used photos from https://unsplash.com/, https://www.pexels.com/ and https://www.vecteezy.com/ (one photo (in about section) I had to google using Google Graphics, because I couldn't find it, and first image I replaced with another).

 ### To do
 * Add media queries - make website responsive (proper for tablets and phones).